darcien/blog/content/coffee/index.md

 but I lost those notes.
 So some of the taste and comments is kinda outdated until I bought them again for curiosity.

+## Your coffee taste description sucks!

+I know.
+I'm making this list to remind myself how a certain blend tastes like.
+But it's totally different story when trying to describe how coffee tastes to someone else.
+I still need to work on that and have more descriptive report instead of just good vs not good.

 ## How did you make the coffee?